 - Download and install Rhino 7 WIP, note that you’ll need a valid Rhino 6 license to activate.

 - Download and install Rhino.Inside Revit.
 The Rhino.Inside components will NOT be visible directly within Rhino 7 and Grasshopper.
-In order to expose the functionality, we need to launch Revit.
+To expose the functionality, we need to launch Revit.
 Rhino.Inside supports Revit versions 2018-2020.

 - Launch Revit and go, Add-ins > Rhinoceros and press the Rhino icon.

 - This will initiate a new tab in Revit called ‘Rhinoceros’.
 Then press the Grasshopper icon to launch Grasshopper inside Revit.

 - Within Grasshopper you should see Rhino.Inside Revit components added under the ‘Params’ and ‘Revit’ tabs.
 Note that these components are only visible from within Rhino.Inside Revit.
 If you open Rhino 7 independently, you’ll notice that these components are not available.
 Therefore, if you try to open a Grasshopper file in Rhino 7 after you have placed Rhino.Inside Revit components, you’ll receive an error saying the components are missing and the file won’t work correctly.

 - Before setting up any interoperability workflows, ensure that the Rhino and Revit units match.
 This is critical.

 - To reference Revit elements into Grasshopper, go Params > Revit > Geometric Element.
 Right-click and select ‘set one Revit geometric element’ or ‘Set multiple Revit geometric elements’.
 If you selected multiple elements, ensure you press ‘Finish’ in Revit.

 - To convert the Revit element into geometry that Grasshopper can use go, Revit > Element > Element.Geometry.